danielvillahermosadominguez/shopping_list_vue/tasks.md

 - In the ShoppingList component, when I add an item, don't paint it (the server return always the same list).
 But reloading the page we have all the items.

+12/03/2023
+- We have the acceptance test running and with the server as a fixture
+- Next steps are:
+  - Refactoring
+  - Think about to use the ViewModel Pattern
+  - Validation of the name.
+It should be unique and show a message of error.